ian-gla/code-club/session1/hard/GADERYPOLUKI-cypher-vol3.md

 This is has been adapted from a [code-wars problem](https://www.codewars.com/kata/592bdf59912f2209710000e9).

 The GADERYPOLUKI is a simple substitution cypher used in scouting to encrypt messages.
 The encryption is based on short, easy to remember key.
-The key is written as paired letters, which are in the cipher simple replacement.
+The key is written as paired letters, which act as a simple replacement cypher.

 The most frequently used key is "GA-DE-RY-PO-LU-KI".
 ```